Auto-exploration for online reinforcement learning: Auto-exploration for tabular RL

-For the remainder of the proof, let us condition on the complement event above, i.e., $\tau(z) < b(z)$, which holds with probability $1-\delta$.
-We consider two phases of policy evaluation, one where the mixing time $m$ is small and the other where it is sufficiently large.
+For the remainder of the proof, let us condition on the complement event above, $\tau(z) < b(z)^{-1}$, which holds with probability $1-\delta$.
+We consider two phases of policy evaluation, one where the exploration time $m$ is small and the other where it is sufficiently large.